DataDog/dd-trace-py/docs/index.rst

 | tornado             | >= 4.0             |
 +---------------------+--------------------+

-These are the fully tested versions but `ddtrace` can be compatible with lower versions.
-If some versions are missing, you can contribute or ask for it by contacting our support.
+The versions listed are the fully tested but ``ddtrace`` can still be compatible with lower versions.
+If a version of a library you use is missing, feel free to contribute or request it by contacting support.
 For deprecated library versions, the support is best-effort.

 Instrumented libraries
 ======================